AI Scavenger Hunt: Part 2

 Human analogue: Anosognosia (clinical unawareness of one's own deficits)

 The edge we're exploring: The model lacks reliable internal uncertainty signals.
-It can't always tell the difference between "I know this" and "I'm guessing."
-Confidence and accuracy aren't well-calibrated.

 Your mission: Get the AI to produce a confident, specific answer to a question that is actually unanswerable or unknowable.